mfortin014/mvp_menu_optimizer/docs/reference/glossary.md

 ### Golden Path
 The simplest, representative user journey that must always work.
 Our **smoke test** validates this path after every deploy.

+### GitHub Environment
+A named environment in GitHub with scoped secrets and protection rules (e.g., require reviewers to deploy to production).

 ### Hotfix
-A small, urgent fix branched from the last production tag, then merged back into main with a new tag.
+A small, urgent fix branched from the last production tag, then merged back into `main` with a new tag.

 ### Idempotency / Idempotency Key
 Calling the same mutation twice yields the same effect.
 A client-provided unique key defends against retries/duplicates.
 See: [CI/CD Constitution](../policy/ci_cd_constitution.md).